skule/skule.ca/get-involved/directorships.md

 > <b class="vp-comms-text">Cannon Editor-in-Chief</b>
 > {{ site.data.council.project_directors.cannon_editor }} <small class="vp-comms-text">Overseen by VP Communications</small>
 >
-> The Cannon Editor runs the Cannon, Skule™'s serious newspaper, informing students about happenings on campus and related to the engineering profession.
-They coordinate a dedicated staff to publish editions to newsstands and online on a regular basis.
+> The Cannon Editor-in-Chief runs The Cannon, Skule™'s official quarterly magazine, dedicated to publishing themed issues featuring student articles, essays, puzzles, poems and more!
+They accept submissions from students of all years and disciplines.
+Issues can be found online or in-print, on newsstands across campus.
 >
 > <a class="button is-small vp-comms" href="mailto:cannon@skule.ca">Email</a>
 > <a class="button is-small vp-comms" href="http://cannon.skule.ca">Website</a>